Mexican Vegetarian Tacos – Authentically Awesome!

 - hot sauce (eg. sriracha)

 - Slice the onion into thin “half-rings”.
 Slice the bell pepper lengthwise, also thinly.
 Pour the olive oil into a pan and add the pepper and onion.
 Add the garlic too.
-Set to medium heat and cook for 5 minutes.
+Set to medium heat and cook for 5 minutes.1 tsp olive oil, 2 onion, 1 bell pepper, red, 3 clove garlic

-- Peel the avocado then mash the flesh in a bowl.
+- Cut the avocado in half and scoop the flesh out then mash it in a bowl.
 Finely dice the onion and cut the tomatoes and mango into small cubes (here’s the easiest way to peel a mango).
 Off it goes to the bowl as well.
 Season with lime, salt and chopped cilantro.1 medium avocado, ½ mango, 1 small onion, 2 medium tomato, ½ lime, 5 sprigs cilantro/coriander, fresh, Salt to taste

 - Heat up the tortillas according to package instructions.
-To make tacos from tortillas, simply hang them over the wires in your oven for 4-5 mins while the oven is heating up to 180°C/360°F, then remove.
+To make tacos from tortillas, simply hang them over the wires in your oven for 4-5 mins while the oven is heating up to 180°C/360°F, then remove.6 tortillas